Student services - AMEP - AMEP Volunteer Tutor Program

 Both AMEP Volunteer Tutors and AMEP students can access online interactive resources, such as Living in Australia and World Wide English, which also has an accompanying application that Volunteer Tutors may find particularly useful for their sessions.

-In addition, there are free resources available on the Department of Education and Training page.
+In addition, there are free resources available on the Department of Home Affairs page.

 We also invite you to join our private Volunteer Tutor Facebook group where you will receive ongoing information.
 This community group will also be a place to engage with other Volunteer Tutors, sharing tips and volunteering experiences in the AMEP.